xerial/sbt-pack/README.md

   - All dependent jars including scala-library.jar are collected in `target/pack/lib` folder.
 This process is much faster than creating a single-jar as in `sbt-assembly` or `proguard` plugins.
   - Supporting multi-module projects.
   - Useful for creating runnable [Docker](https://www.docker.com) images of Scala programs
-- `sbt pack-archive` generates `tar.gz` archive that is ready to distribute.
+- `sbt packArchive` generates `tar.gz` archive that is ready to distribute.
   - The archive name is `target/{project name}-{version}.tar.gz`
 - `sbt pack` generates program launch scripts `target/pack/bin/{program name}`
   - To run the program no need exists to install Scala, since it is included in the lib folder.
 Only java command needs to be found in the system.